by MU Instructional Designers

 - Annotated Bibliography – A collection of research on the topic of instructional videos.

-- Create a podcast (from ITS Blog) – Nuts and bolts for pre-production, production, and post-production stages of creating a podcast.
+- Create a podcast (from Tech Support Knowledge Base) – Nuts and bolts for pre-production, production, and post-production stages of creating a podcast.